-Kevin C. Lavan, 54, has been a director since January 2000.
-Since November 2004, Mr. Lavan has served advertising agencies affiliated with MDC Partners, Inc. in various capacities.
+Kevin C. Lavan, 55, has been a director since January 2000.
+Since August 2007 Mr. Lavan has been an independent consultant.
+From November 2004 until August 2007, Mr. Lavan served advertising agencies affiliated with MDC Partners, Inc. in various capacities.
 Between October 2000 and November 2004, Mr. Lavan served as an independent consultant to marketing services organizations.
 In addition, between January 2001 and September 2002, Mr. Lavan was President and Chief Operating Officer of NowMarketing, Inc., formerly known as Elbit VFlash, Inc. From March 1999 until October 2000, Mr. Lavan was an Executive Vice President of Wunderman, the direct marketing and customer relationship marketing division of Young & Rubicam Inc. From February 1997 to March 1999, Mr. Lavan was Senior Vice President of Finance at Young & Rubicam.
 From 1984 to February 1997, Mr. Lavan held various positions at Viacom Inc., including Controller, and Chief Financial Officer for Viacom's subsidiary, MTV Networks.
 Mr. Lavan is a Certified Public Accountant.
 Mr. Lavan received a B.S. from Manhattan College.

-Robert P. LoCascio, 38, has been our Chief Executive Officer and Chairman of our Board of Directors since our inception in November 1995.
+Robert P. LoCascio, 39, has been our Chief Executive Officer and Chairman of our Board of Directors since our inception in November 1995.
 In addition, Mr. LoCascio was our President from November 1995 until January 2001.
 Mr. LoCascio founded our Company as Sybarite Interactive Inc., which developed a community-based web software platform known as TOWN.
 Before founding Sybarite Interactive, through November 1995, Mr. LoCascio was the founder and Chief Executive Officer of Sybarite Media Inc. (known as IKON), a developer of interactive public kiosks that integrated interactive video features with advertising and commerce capabilities.
 Mr. LoCascio was named a New York City 2001 Ernst & Young Entrepreneur of the Year finalist.
 Mr. LoCascio received a B.B.A. from Loyola College.